microsoft/azure-realtime-fraud-detection/README.md

 Finally, we have to deploy the Functions.
 Follow the link below to proceed with this task.
 [How to Deploy the Functions](./Functions/README.md)

-## Contents

-In this repo, you'll deploy an architecture ...

-The data used in this sample is simulated based on the [Kaggle](,,,), sales data from a Chicago area grocery store.

 ## To Do
 1. Develop Profile Analytics Function
 2. Calculate scores from Graph db, Benford Law, and Profile Analytics